Psalm 45:17 I will make your name to be remembered in

 Jun 1914.
 "Infant Son 2" only lived a few days before

-The Catawba County Birth Index for this child, "Infant
+The Catawba County Birth Index for the child, "Infant

 he was born 22 Oct 1922 (the same day and month as his